aaphar/ServerClientChat/README.md

 # ServerClientChat
-This chatting system lay on peer-to-peer connection.
+This chat system is based on peer-to-peer connection.
-Server and client can chat with each other.
+The server and client can chat with each other.

 1. First run The Server class
-1. Then run The Client class
+2. Then run The Client class

 Now you can chat.